-Transit Oriented Development (TOD) are areas near transit hubs that include utility structures which can support the recommended TOD density.
-RiverCOG also has designated areas that are described as Transit Friendly Development (TFD) which are important for their proximity to transit facilities or town centers, but have decentralized or private wastewater infrastructure which limits the density.
+Transit Oriented Development (TOD) are areas near transit hubs that include some utility infrastructure which can support the TOD supporting densities.
+RiverCOG also has designated areas that are described as Transit Friendly Development (TFD) which are important for their proximity to transit facilities or town centers but have decentralized or private wastewater infrastructure which limits the density.
 Both land use and transportation models improve access to transit service and its associated benefits.
-The MPO anticipates working with towns on regional and CTDOT initiatives for TOD in the region.
-This includes a Thriving Communities Program application to study TOD options at the region's three train stations and in the urban center of Middletown.
+The MPO works with municipalities on regional and CTDOT initiatives for TOD in the region.
+A Thriving Communities Program grant application to study TOD options at the region's three train stations and transit was awarded in 24/25 and implementation of recommendations will begin in FY 2026 and 2027.